Anger management therapy focuses on helping clients change their attitude towards situations that might provoke their anger.

-We all feel angry from time to time, but constant, uncontrollable anger can be an incredibly destructive emotion and damaging to personal and professional relationships.
+We all feel angry from time to time, but constant, uncontrollable anger can be an incredibly destructive emotion.
+Moreover, it can certainly be damaging to personal and professional relationships.
 It may also put the person and people around them at risk of harm.

 Clients will examine precipitating factors for anger together with their therapist and then learn skills to manage these feelings more effectively.

-Therapy also focuses on examining other emotions which often arose alongside anger such as shame and fear.
-In addition clients learn to communicate in more effective and less aggressive ways.
+Therapy also focuses on examining other emotions which often arise alongside anger such as shame and fear.
+In addition, clients learn to communicate in more effective and less aggressive ways.